 - laws enacted within the last few years;

-A full cybersecurity latticework among states is in reach, technical background or not.
-In the coming years, expect to see a continued flurry of activity: new consumer privacy laws such as those that will take effect in Colorado, Virginia and California in 2023; Utah’s Cybersecurity Affirmative Defense Act, which provides organizations with a safe harbor for data breach notification in limited circumstances (also 2023); Nevada’s broadened privacy law pertaining to the sale of personal data to third parties; and more.
+An entire cybersecurity latticework among states is in reach, technical background or not.
+In the coming years, expect to see a continued flurry of activity: new consumer privacy laws such as those that will take effect in Colorado, Virginia, and California in 2023; Utah’s Cybersecurity Affirmative Defense Act, which provides organizations with a safe harbor for data breach notification in limited circumstances (also 2023); Nevada’s broadened privacy law about the sale of personal data to third parties; and more.
 Still, however, no comprehensive federal data privacy law is in the works.

 Guest blogger Barry McPhee is a freelance writer based in Vermont.